 How To Build a Savings Account in 5 Steps

-In order to start saving money in a savings account, you first need to determine how much you earn and spend within a month.
-Once you know how much extra cash you have available, you can plan how much to set aside monthly in a savings account.
+In order to start saving money, you first need to determine how much you earn and spend within a month.
+Once you know how much extra cash you have available, you can plan how much to set aside monthly in an emergency fund.

 Step 1: Calculate Your Monthly Income